 About us

 Welcome to the Accelerated Partnership for Renewables in Africa (APRA), an international alliance led by African countries committed to renewable energy transitions and green industrialization.
 APRA leverages political leadership to drive action, innovation, and new models of cooperation.
-The current members include Djibouti, Ethiopia, Ghana, Kenya, Mozambique, Namibia, Rwanda, Sierra Leone and Zimbabwe.
+The current members include Djibouti, Ethiopia, Ghana, Kenya, Mozambique, Namibia, Rwanda, Sierra Leone, Uganda and Zimbabwe.

 Member Countries